-Hundreds who bought bad masa for tamales line up for refunds
+Hundreds who bought bad dough for tamales line up for refund

 DOWNEY, Calif.
-(AP) — Hundreds of people have lined up for refunds at a Southern California market that sold bad masa which spoiled traditional Christmas tamales.
+(AP) — Hundreds of people have lined up for refunds at a Southern California market that sold bad masa, a kind of dough, which spoiled traditional Christmas tamales.

 People who couldn’t get refunds from an Amapola market in Downey earlier this week lined up when the store reopened Wednesday.
 It had run out of money on Monday and was closed Tuesday.